bnb-chain/bnb-chain.github.io/docs/wallet/wallet_api.md

 ### BinanceChain.request({method: "eth_accounts"})

-When this API is invoked without the user's approval, MetaMask would return an empty array.
+When this API is invoked without the user's approval, Metamask would return an empty array.
 In contrast, we would ask the user to unlock his wallet and return the address user connected to.

 ## Upcoming Breaking Changes